-Resetting the lamp timer
+Resetting the corresponding lamp timer

-12. After the startup logo, open the On-Screen Display (OSD) menu.
+15. After the startup logo, open the On-Screen Display (OSD) menu.

 Go to the SYSTEM SETUP: Advanced > Lamp Settings menu.

-Press Mode/enter on the projector or ENTER on the remote control.
-The Lamp Settings page displays.
-Highlight Reset Lamp Timer.
+Press ENTER and the Lamp Settings page displays.

+Highlight Reset Lamp #1 Timer/Reset Lamp #2 Timer.
 A warning message displays asking if you want to reset the lamp timer.

-Highlight Reset and press Mode/enter on the projector or ENTER on the remote control.
+Highlight Reset and press ENTER on the projector or remote control.
 The lamp time will be reset to '0'.

-Do not reset if the lamp is not new or replaced as this could cause damage.
+Do not reset if the lamp is not new or replaced /!\ as this could cause damage.